 The Duke University Center for International & Global Studies (DUCIGS) invites proposals for Graduate Working Groups on Global Issues at the start of each academic year.
 Within this program are a number of thematic graduate working groups that are both interdisciplinary in their membership and student-driven in their design.
 Meetings are held roughly four times each semester, during which students are encouraged to share their individual perspectives on issues of a global nature.
-Often selected readings are discussed, and students have the opportunity to share their own research with the group and to receive feedback from a variety of disciplinary points of view.
+Often selected readings are discussed, and students have the opportunity to share their own research with the group in order to receive feedback from a variety of disciplinary points of view.
 DUCIGS provides funding for expenses related to meetings, such as readings, audio-visual materials and food.
 In addition, groups are eligible to request support for special programming during the academic year, such as for workshops, symposia, mini-conferences, and publications.